Legal Advice for Driving Record — 167 results

 Summary Offenses.
 Pennsylvania has three basic classifications of convictions (summary offenses, misdemeanors, and felonies).
 A summary offense is any minor crime, initially heard and... more

-Written by attorney Peter Morris, 12 months ago.
+Written by attorney Peter Morris, about 1 year ago.

 As used in this Article: